Adjunct Faculty, Information Systems and Operations Management

 Office Hours: Flexible, online by appointment

-Ray Brow is an adjunct faculty member within the Information Systems and Operations Management Area in the School of Business at George Mason University.
+Ray Brow is an adjunct faculty member within the Information Systems and Operations Management Area in the Costello College of Business at George Mason University.

 Dr. Brow has worked in Information Technology (IT) since 1972.
 His career can be divided into four segments: (1) ten years as a mainframe application programmer (using punched cards), (2) ten years as a mainframe systems software programmer, (3) ten years as an independent contractor in the training industry teaching MS DOS, NetWare, UNIX, Microsoft BackOffice, Data Base, and Programming and (4) sixteen years with the Department of State in IT Operations Management.
 As a Senior Project Manager at the Department of State, Dr. Brow recently completed a 3-year project to refresh back office IT infrastructure at all 384 U.S. Embassies and Consulates worldwide.
 He is currently leading a team working on a multi-year project to migrate data held on the worldwide Embassy infrastructure into the Microsoft Cloud.